-2.10 Can I sell the unit while it is occupied by a tenant?
+2.10 Can a landlord sell the unit while I am living there?

 Yes.
-Landlords can sell their condo unit while they have a tenant.
-If the condo unit is sold during a tenancy, the unit's new owner will inherit the existing tenancy agreement and will become the tenant's new landlord under the same terms and conditions.
+Landlords are permitted to sell their condo units while they are occupied by a tenant.
+If the condo unit is sold during a tenancy, the unit's new owner will inherit the existing tenancy agreement and will become the new owner's tenant under the same terms and conditions.

-You can give your tenant a notice of termination if you have signed an agreement of purchase and sale for the unit and the purchaser requires all or part of the unit because the purchaser, a member of the purchaser's immediate family or their caregiver will be moving into the unit.
-For more information, contact the LTB.
+Your landlord can give you a notice to terminate your tenancy if they have signed an agreement of purchase and sale for the unit and the purchaser (or a member of their immediate family or their caregiver) will be moving into the unit.